-Evidently, the segment $[x, -x]\in B$, where $\|x\|=1$, passed forth and back is a closed billiard trajectory of length $4$ in the norm associated with $B$.
-Theorem~\ref{theorem:billiards-in-ball} asserts that this is the shortest one, and together with Conjecture~\ref{conjecture:plank-capacity} (or some other similar conjecture) would imply Ball's theorem from~\cite{ball1991} about the Bang problem for centrally symmetric case.
-Clearly, this result together with Theorem~\ref{theorem:almost-par} already gives a symplectic proof for the particular case of Ball's theorem, when the ``almost parallel planks'' assumption in~(\ref{equation:almost-par}) is imposed.
+In this theorem, the segment $[x, -x]\in B$, where we take any $x\in \partial B$, passed forth and back is a closed billiard trajectory of length $4$ in the norm associated with $B$.
+Theorem~\ref{theorem:billiards-in-ball} asserts that this is the shortest one, and together with Conjecture~\ref{conjecture:plank-hz} implies Ball's theorem from~\cite{ball1991} about the Bang problem in the centrally symmetric case.
+Clearly, this result together with Theorem~\ref{theorem:almost-par} already gives a symplectic proof for the particular case of Ball's theorem, when the ``almost parallel planks'' assumption (\ref{equation:almost-par}) is satisfied.

-For possibly not-symmetric convex bodies a similar result was established in~\cite{abksh2014} (in this theorem we allow a norm to violate the reflexivity property $\|x\| = \|-x\|$):
+For possibly non-symmetric convex bodies a similar result was established in~\cite{abksh2014} (in this theorem we allow a norm to violate the reflexivity property $\|x\| = \|-x\|$):

 \begin{theorem}[Akopyan, Balitskiy, Karasev, Sharipova, 2014] Let $\|\cdot\|$ be a smooth non-symmetric norm in $\mathbb R^n$ and let its dual $\|\cdot\|_*$ be also smooth.
 Then any closed billiard trajectory in the unit ball $K$, measured with $\|\cdot\|$, has length at least $2+2/n$. \end{theorem}